UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

     - Risk severity
     - Risk value(Probaility x Severity)

-???+ exercise "Needs determination"

-    We now look at the Course project and start setting upp our first development diagrams and design documents for the course project.

 ???- info "Example design process document"

     Here is an example design process document: